Karachi’s ‘Kashmir Point’ is the perfect spot for picnickers | Samaa Digital

 “We tried to build a point bearing resemblance to Kashmir for the people to spend their leisure time at.”

-The administration created a 20-feet waterfall from which the water flows down into a lake spanning 4 acres.
+The administration created a 200-feet waterfall from which the water flows down into a lake spanning 4 acres.
 It provides boating facility to visitors.

 “We have upgraded the lake at all points and built beautiful fences around it,” the Safari Park director said.